 - How do I use my testing kit?

-It’s important to follow the instructions inside the kit of rapid at-home tests for the most accurate results.
-Contact the test manufacturer (their info will be located on the box) with any specific questions.
+It’s important to follow the instructions that come with the test for the most accurate results.
+Contact the test manufacturer (their info will be located on the box or the instructions) with any specific questions.

 - Who should get tested?

-- Test when you’ve been exposed to someone who tested positive for COVID-19.
+Test when you’ve been exposed to someone who tested positive for COVID-19.
 Get tested immediately if you’re showing symptoms.
-If you’re not showing symptoms, wait five days after the exposure and then test.
+If you’re not showing symptoms, wait 3–5 days after the exposure and then test.

 - What happens if I test positive?

-To report a positive at-home COVID-19 test result and access care services, please call the Washington State COVID Hotline at 1-800-525-0127.
+To report a positive at-home COVID-19 test result and access care services, please call the DOH information line at 1-800-525-0127.
 Language assistance is available.

 - After being exposed, when will a person test positive?

-Once a person is infected with COVID-19, the PCR test may not show the presence of the virus for five days after exposure.
-So you could have it, but the test may not show it for a while.
-Timing is key for getting a positive test result.
-If you have been potentially exposed to COVID-19 but are not sick, it is best to get tested at least 5 days after the last potential exposure.
+Once a person is infected with COVID-19, a test may not show the presence of the virus for five days after exposure.
+So, you could have COVID-19, but the test may not show it for a while.
+Timing is key for getting an accurate result.
+If you have been potentially exposed to COVID-19 but do not have symptoms, it is best to get tested 3–5 days after the last potential exposure.
 If you were exposed and develop symptoms, stay home and away from others and get tested.
 For more information, read the DOH guidance on what to do if you were potentially exposed to COVID-19 (PDF).

 - How long do results take?